HomeBlogThe 2023 DoDI 6055.12 Update: Mandatory Hearing Protector Fit Testing for DoD Workers

 DoD Compliance — 2023 Update·11 min read·Updated 2025

-The November 2023 Change 1 to DoD Instruction 6055.12 introduced the most operationally significant new hearing conservation requirement in recent DoD history: mandatory Personal Attenuation Rating (PAR) fit testing for all service members and DoD civilian employees with documented noise exposures exceeding 95 dBA 8-hour TWA.
-This guide explains what the requirement is, who it applies to, what PAR testing actually measures, how it differs from the OSHA baseline, and what safety managers need to know about implementation.
+The November 2023 Change 1 to DoD Instruction 6055.12 introduced mandatory Personal Attenuation Rating (PAR) fit testing for all service members and DoD civilian employees with documented noise exposures exceeding 95 dBA 8-hour TWA — the most operationally significant new hearing conservation requirement in recent DoD history.
+This guide explains what PAR testing is, who it applies to, how it differs from OSHA’s NRR baseline, and what safety managers need to know about implementation.

 The 2023 Change in One Sentence